According to The Hill, there are over 582 million entrepreneurs in the world. Do you want to be one of these epic entrepreneurs?

 Have consumers test out the product and provide feedback about its strengths and weaknesses.
 Depending on what kind of item you’re creating, you might need people to test it in its intended setting, or you’ll need to bring a focus group into your office to try it out.

-It’s important to remember there’s a slim chance that the prototype is going to be perfect.
-You’ll likely have to do several test runs before finalizing the product.
-Don’t let any mistakes discourage you; utilize them to develop a better result.
+It’s important to remember there’s a slim chance that the product prototype is going to be perfect.
+You’ll likely have to do several test runs before finalizing the product design.
+Don’t let any mistakes discourage you; utilize them to develop a better production result.

 5. Create a Marketing Strategy